 The lender will take a ‘charge’ over your home and will be able to sell it if you aren’t able to make your repayments and break the terms of your agreement.
-By providing a property as security, the lender’s risk is reduced when giving a loan but to counteract that it obviously makes it riskier for the borrower.
+By providing a property as security, the lender’s risk is reduced, but to counterbalance that, it obviously makes it riskier for the borrower.

-A secured business purchase loan is likely to increase your chances of being successful with the application and bag you a lower interest rate but it also means your house is on the line if the business struggles and is unable to keep up with the loan repayments.
+A secured business purchase loan should increase your chances of being successful with an application and bag you a lower interest rate at the same time.
+But it also means your house is on the line if the business struggles and is unable to keep up with the loan repayments.

-Given the current economic environment, regardless of the purpose of the loan, most lenders will look for security when issuing loans over $250,000.
-So if the business you’re looking to acquire is of greater value than this then your chances of qualifying for an unsecured business purchase loan are slim.
+Regardless of the purpose of the loan, most lenders will look for security when issuing loans over $250,000.
+So if the business you’re looking to acquire is of greater value than this, your chances of qualifying for an unsecured business purchase loan are reduced

 Commercial property, such as warehouses, offices and retail outlets can also be used to secure a loan if your business owns them.

 With an unsecured loan, you will not have to provide any property or assets as security.
 This provides less risk for the borrower but increases the risk for the lender, so it’s likely to result in higher interest rates and fees for borrowing.

 The lending decision is primarily based on business cash flow and you won’t get much more than a month or two’s revenue so it’s unlikely an unsecured business purchase loan will provide the full amount required to acquire another business.
 But if you already have some capital, an unsecured business loan might bolster your funds to get the acquisition over the line.